Hello.

 Chamber music recording

 I recently find much pleasure in chamber music.
 I do not find it a contradiction to a soloist's strong personality, but rather a different way of expressing it—one that thrives on dialogue, sensitivity, and the subtle interplay between voices.
+Below are performance recordings of some of my favorite chamber music pieces with musician friends.

 Beethoven: Piano Trio in B-flat Major, Op.
 97 "Archduke" - Mov I. Allegro moderato